franciscoctavares/linsolve/README.md

 Cli tool for solving linear programming models

 ## Note
-This repo was migrated from a another account of mine in [Codeberg](https://codeberg.org/libertymaxi/linsolve)(now archived).
+This repo was migrated from another account of mine in [Codeberg](https://codeberg.org/libertymaxi/linsolve)(now archived).

 ## Compilation